• Skip to primary navigation

 125 g Black Forest icing sugar, 25 g plain flour (all-purpose flour), 85 g ground almonds

 • Then add the melted butter.
-The mixture will look quite thick and lumpy as shown, but it will be fine once the egg whites are added in the next stage.
+The mixture will look quite thick and lumpy, but it will be fine once the egg whites are added in the next stage.

 • Fold the egg whites into the bowl with the icing sugar and ground almond mixture.